-Award winning author and veterinary epidemiologist David Waltner-Toews has published seven collections of Poetry, one of which includes recipes, two books of Fiction, six books of Popular Science, and several texts and manuals on Ecosystem Approaches to Health.
+Award winning author and veterinary epidemiologist David Waltner-Toews has published seven collections of Poetry, one of which includes recipes, a collection of short stories, a murder mystery, six books of Popular Science, and several texts and manuals on Ecosystem Approaches to Health.

 From meditations on The Origin of Feces to elegant terzanelles on the meaning of life, from human diseases we get from other animals, to what food, sex and Salmonella share with each other, DWT celebrates the whole complex mess of life.

 As “Tante Tina”, he has also been known to don a dress and kerchief and to pontificate on the trials of being a Mennonite farm woman in a men’s world gone mad.